 Recognize areas for training and development

-ETQ Reliance has several features that can give more comprehensive supply chain visibility.
+ETQ Reliance has several features that can give more comprehensive supplier quality visibility.
 These allow you to:

 - Integrate supplier data with your own for whole-life understanding

 - Better understand where to cut costs and increase productivity